Launch rate

 Why 100 applications get zero interviews

-A practical diagnostic for high-volume job searches: separate posting quality, proof match, resume fit, channel mix, timing, follow-up, and tracking before sending another batch.
+A practical diagnostic for high-volume job searches: separate posting quality, proof coverage, resume fit, channel mix, timing, follow-up, and tracking before sending another batch.

 A hundred applications can produce zero interviews for reasons that are fixable, reasons that are structural, and reasons you cannot observe from the outside.
 The mistake is treating the batch as one number.
 Break it into signals.